yanzewu/line/doc/doc.md

     set line +paircross
     set gca hold on

+Args:
-See [Element Selector](#element-selector) for more details about selections.
-If no element is set, the style is applied to current subfigure.
+- selection1,selection2: [Element Selector](#element-selector).
+If not given, the style is applied to current subfigure.
+Note in `set default` and `set future`, the selection cannot be omitted and has certain constraint.

-Additional options for set:
-- `set default` modifies default value of styles, same as updating `default.css`.
+- `set default` modifies default value of styles, same as updating `default.css` (but not permanently).
+Only element type selector can be used in `set default`.
-- `set future` (experimental) modifies the global stylesheet, same as updating `default.d.css`.
+- `set future` modifies the global stylesheet, same as updating `default.d.css` (but not permanently).
+The selectors for `set future` should only be classes.
-- `set palette (type)` changes palette for certain figure elements (one of line (default),bar,polygon,drawline).
+- `set palette (type)` changes palette for line (default), bar, polygon or drawline.
+The avaiable palette names can be viewed via `show palette` command.
+Custom palette can be created in [palettes.json](../line/styles/palettes.json).
 - `set option` changes default options, e.g. `set option ignore-data-comment=true`.
+See [Global Switches](#global-switches) for all avaiable options.

-#### Abbrevation
+#### Special Set Commands

-If the first parameter of set is one of "grid,hold,legend,palette,x/ylabel,x/yrange,x/yscale,title", then the "set" word can be omitted.
+If the first parameter of set is in the following list, then the "set" word can be omitted.

+- grid
+- hold
+- legend
+- palette
+- title
+- xlabel, ylabel, x2label, y2label
+- xrange, yrange, x2range, y2range
+- xscale, yscale, x2scale, y2scale

 Examples:

-    hold on # == set gca hold on
+    hold on # ==> set gca hold on
-    grid on # == set gca grid visible=true
+    grid on # ==> set gca grid visible=true
-    xlabel "t" # == set gca xlabel "t" xrange 0:10 # == set gca xrange 0:10
+    xlabel "t" # ==> set gca xlabel "t" xrange 0:10 # ==> set gca xrange 0:10

 ### show